jayokeyo/alx-system_engineering-devops/0x19-postmortem/README.md

 call to monitor services.
 * 29/06/2023 07:00 PM (UTC+2) - Incident reoccurs.
 * 29/06/2023 07:10 PM (UTC+2) - Incident is escalated to 2nd line and 3rd line support engineers.
 OS standby engineer
-as well as standby DBA are addes to the call as well.
+as well as standby DBA are added to the call as well.
 * 29/06/2023 10:20 PM (UTC+2) - OS standby engineer reports high read/write wait time as a possible cause of the outage.
 * 29/06/2023 10:25 PM (UTC+2) - Standby DBA also reports high transport lag on the database confirming OS engineer's
 assertion.